daniel-an709/Premier-League-Bass-Project/EDA.md

 ![Home win rate across seasons](figures/home_win_rate_by_season.png)

 Across complete seasons, the home-win rate fluctuated around an overall average of approximately **46.1%**.
 Some seasons differed substantially from this average, with **2020/21** showing an especially low home-win rate.
-This indicates that home advantage may depend on season-specific conditions rather than remaining constant over time.
+While this is likely due to matches being affected by COVID-19, it broadly indicates that home advantage may depend on season-specific conditions rather than remaining constant over time.

 ## 2. Match performance associated with winning